Rahul Gandhi questions PM's silence on border issue with China

 He tagged a news article claiming that China has taken a hard line during military-level talks and has claimed all of Galwan Valley and parts of Pangong Tso.

 Gandhi has been asking the government to come clean on the border issue and whether China has taken over Indian territory in Ladakh region.
-(AGENCIES)
+(PTI)

 Rahul Gandhi questions PM’s silence on border issue with China